MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/entitlements.md

 > [!IMPORTANT]
 > The Entitlements.plist file helps fill in the correct properties for an application using capabilities, but it can't generate a provisioning profile as it is not linked to an Apple developer account.
 You will still need to generate a provisioning profile using the developer portal to deploy and distribute the application.

-## Set Entitlements in a Xamarin.iOS Project
+## Set entitlements in a Xamarin.iOS project

 In addition to selecting and configuring the required application services when defining the App ID, the entitlements must also be configured in the Xamarin.iOS project by editing the **Info.plist** and **Entitlements.plist** files.